 March is National Nutrition Month and a great time for parents around the country to take stock of what they are doing with their children nutritionally.
+For parents that have low income can apply for wic florida, to get help buying food.
 Most of us have some room for improvement, even if we do live in busy times that sometimes call for desperate fast food measures.
 The good news is that there are some simple things parents can do to help boost their children’s nutritional intake, the better to help keep them healthy, as well as lay the foundation for a healthy nutrition future.

 “Parents have many food choices today when it comes to feeding their children,” explains Jolly Backer, the chief executive officer of Fresh Healthy Vending (www.freshvending.com).
 “Walk through the store or drive down the road, and the options are there in abundance.
 But many parents are beginning to seek out the healthy option today, which is wonderful.”

 Here are 5 nutritional tips every parent should consider:

 Limit the snacks.
 Children who fill up on a lot of calories from snacks eat less at meal times, and usually the snacks are not all that nutritious.
 Limit the calories that come from snacking, and offer snacks that are healthy, such as a sliced apple with peanut butter, or vegetables they can dip into hummus.

 Eat more fruits and veggies.
 Fruits and vegetables offer a lot of vitamins and minerals, as well as antioxidants.
 In addition to including some in snacking, aim to make fruits and vegetables half of their plate at mealtime.